 Like barking and growling, whining is a way that dogs vocalize.
 There are a number of things your dog may be trying to tell you when it whines, whether it's asking for something it wants or is feeling pain or stress.

-It's important to be careful about how you react to your dog's whining, though, and to try to understand the underlying reason.
-Encouraging whining, whether unintentionally or not, can turn it into a problem behavior, resulting in a pup that whines excessively.
-However, there are a few things you can do to calm the whining and maybe even stop it.
+Be careful about how you react to your dog's whining, though, and try to understand the underlying reason.
+Encouraging whining, even unintentionally, can turn it into a problem behavior, resulting in a pup that whines excessively.
+There are a few things you can do to calm the whining and maybe even stop it.

 Why Do Dogs Whine?

 Whining is especially common in puppies because they're learning how to communicate their needs and wants.
 Young puppies whine to get attention and food from their mother in the same way that babies cry.

 It’s often fairly obvious why a dog is whining.
 It may be begging for a treat from your plate or asking to be let in or out of the house.
 At other times, the whining may not be so easy to decipher.
 In these instances, look at the body language that accompanies the whining to figure it out.
 There are a few common reasons why dogs whine, although they may sometimes overlap.

 Asking for Something